Human smuggling and human trafficking: what is the difference and why does it matter?

 ENACT is funded by the European Union

-ENACT is implemented by the Institute for Security Studies and INTERPOL, in affiliation with the Global Initiative against Transnational Organised Crime
+ENACT is implemented by the Institute for Security Studies in partnership with INTERPOL and the Global Initiative against Transnational Organized Crime.